matus-tomlein/trello-fs/README.md

 - label files that contain references to cards with the labels
 - supports updating the repository
 - downloads the same attachments only once
+- replaces links to cards in the exported boards with local links

 # Installation